websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configuration-framework/field-options-provider.md

 Add a `getOptions` method to return a list of `Option`s.
 The sample project includes an array that sets the `optionValue` as a string of a color and sets the `optionLabel` as the string stored in the `Langauge.properties` file of that color.

-The tutorial code uses a simple example of a string array but a more complex use case could also be employed.
-For example, get a list of objects for a selection from another module or even iterate through a database to dynamically populate a list.
+The tutorial code uses a simple example of a string array but more complex use cases are also possible.
+For example, get a list of objects from a web service or even iterate through a database to dynamically populate a list.

+See a real Liferay example with [`EnabledClassNamesConfigurationFieldOptionsProvider.java`](https://github.com/liferay/liferay-portal/blob/master/modules/apps/asset/asset-auto-tagger-service/src/main/java/com/liferay/asset/auto/tagger/internal/configuration/admin/definition/EnabledClassNamesConfigurationFieldOptionsProvider.java).
+This code gets a list of `AssetRendererFactory` objects and iterates through the list, populating a new list of `Option`s, using the asset’s type name as the label and the class name as the value.